 line engraving: it is the same operation than laser cutting, with lower power.
 One level of depth for line engraving is available on our website.

 surface engraving.
 We offer two levels of depth : light and deep.
-The light surface engraving is barely perceptible to the touch, compared to the deep surface engraving.
+The light surface engraving is barely perceptible to the touch, compared to the deep surface engraving ( the depth cannot be confirmed for either of the engraving options as the depth can vary depenging on the thickness of the sheet ordered).

 You can refer to our design guideline on our material pages to be sure your files are correctly built and ready to be laser cut or engraved.